knative/docs/serving/updating-existing-app.md

 ```

 Refresh the original route (http://route-demo.default.YOUR_CUSTOM_DOMAIN.com) a
-few times to show that now some traffic goes to v2 of our app
+few times to show that some traffic now goes to v2 of the app.

 > Note, this sample shows a 50/50 split to assure you don't have to refresh too much,
   but it's recommended to start with 1-2% in a production environment

-## Reoute all traffic to the new version
+## Reouting all traffic to the new version

 Create a new file called `stage4.yaml` and copy this into it: